ElektraInitiative/libelektra/doc/decisions/0_drafts/continuous_integration_restructure.md

 ## Available Options

 As this topic is quite complex, the considered options are not mutually exclusive, but are intended to be combined instead.
-For this reason, some of them are already mention within this draft.
+For this reason, some of them are already mentioned within this draft.

 ### Reducing The Stages